 Can a student receive more than one sanction for an incident?

 While there are no absolute sanctions applied in every instance, sanctions are reflective of the nature and severity of an incident.
-Generally, students can expect some type of educational sanction, some type of disciplinary sanction and some administrative actions.
+Generally, most cases include both educational and administrative sanctions.
 Factors taken into consideration when deciding the appropriate sanctions for a specific case include the number of charges applied in an incident, the severity of each policy violation and the impact of the student’s behavior on the University community.

 Also taken into consideration are the nature and timing of any prior cases.
 For example, a student who has had two alcohol violations within the same semester would receive different sanctions for the second case than a student who has two cases (one alcohol-related, one not) two years apart.

 In all cases, education is the primary goal of any sanction applied.
 It is hoped that students will reflect upon the choices and decisions made in the situation, realize the impact these impacts had on both themselves and the community and determine changes that will ensure subsequent violations do not occur.

 Student conduct records are cumulative over the course of their academic career and are maintained only until they graduate.
 In the case of an expulsion, the file is kept indefinitely.
 In certain circumstances, a student with only one conduct case may request that information regarding that incident not be disclosed outside the University of Delaware.
 For more information, please see the Limited Release of Records page.